Total War: Warhammer III: Champions of Chaos

-For millennia, the servants of the Chaos Gods have clashed in the ancient city of Zanbaijin, the souls of the fallen in these vicious conflicts sealed within the Altar of Battle at the city's heart.
-Now, Ursun's pained roars have weakened the seal of the Altar of Battle, and the myriad warrior-souls of bygone eras within it lay ripe for the taking; an amount that could forever change the balance of power between the four Chaos Gods.
-Thus, each of the gods commands one of their greatest champions to reach the city of Zanbaijin.
+For millennia, the servants of the Chaos Gods have clashed in the ancient city of Zanbaijin, the souls of the fallen in these conflicts sealed within the Altar of Battle at the city's heart.
+Ursun's roars have weakened the seal of the Altar of Battle, exposing the warrior-souls within.
+Acquiring these souls could change the balance of power between the four Chaos Gods.
+Consequently, each god commands one of their champions to reach the city of Zanbaijin.

 Azazel, the debauched Prince of Damnation, who was once a follower of Sigmar until he betrayed his lord and pledged loyalty to Slaanesh, leads the Ecstatic Legions.
 Festus the Leechlord, a demented Imperial physician cursed by Nurgle with knowledge of all diseases and their cures, leads the Fecundites.
 Vilitch the Curseling, a wretched sorcerer fused by Tzeentch to the hulking body of his warrior twin Thomin, leads the Puppets of Misrule.
 Valkia the Bloody, a warrior queen ascended by Khorne as his chosen consort, leads the Legion of the Gorequeen.
-These champions will force open the still-healing scars created by Ursun’s roar to forge a path towards the Fallen City, where they will shatter the seal on the Altar of Battles and claim the souls within for their patron god.
+These champions will force open the still-healing scars created by Ursun's roar to forge a path towards the Fallen City, where they will shatter the seal on the Altar of Battles and claim the souls within for their patron god.

 The final battle for the Altar pits the player's chosen champion against the other three.
 However, when the last champion is defeated, the player confronted by Archaon the Everchosen, who seeks to prevent the player champion's god from gaining primacy over the others and disrupting his effort to bring about the End Times.
 Once the player defeats Archaon, the ritual is completed and the souls are claimed, making their patron deity ascendant.